IBDP Maths AA - AHL 1.11 Partial fractions AA HL Paper 1- Exam Style Questions- New Syllabus

 Since the IB only requires us to perform this for at most 2 decomposed fractions, we can stop here.
 But if there are more, you can just imagine adding a third term with C and it’ll be the same!
 Do note that it’ll be slightly different when there are non-linear terms in the denominator, but that would be beyond the scope of IB maths.

-Determine the partial fraction decomposition of each of the following expression.
+Determine the partial fraction decomposition of the following expression.